LEARNING RESOURCE CENTRE

 Our award-winning Learning Resource Centre is located at the heart of the school and is very popular with students and staff who appreciate its calm, welcoming environment as a place for study, research and reading.
 It is a multi-media centre that is fully equipped with PCs, projectors and printing facilities, and is well-resourced with frequently updated books, magazines, DVDs and online resources.
 The LRC aims to support the academic curriculum with its wide array of resources, and to nurture students’ natural interests and well-being.

 A wide range of fiction and recreational non-fiction material is available, ranging from graphic novels and autobiographies to classics, in order to encourage a lifelong love of reading.
 There is an emphasis on YA fiction, with best-sellers and literary award-winners regularly purchased alongside students’ individual requests.
 There is a very popular visit to a bookshop each year for our Year 9 students enabling them to participate in the purchase of new titles.

 We offer several activities throughout the year to excite and challenge our students such as Newsday, Carnegie Shadowing, Reading Buddies, Young Writers’ competitions, Foyle Young Poet of the Year, Film and Board Games Clubs, and celebrate national events such as World Book Day and National Poetry Day with Book Swap, competitions and poetry readings.
-Every year we welcome an inspirational author to school and are excited this year to be hosting a visit from Kate Wiseman.
+Every year we welcome an inspirational author to school and recent visitors include Matt Dickinson and Kate Wiseman.